Dutch Schapendoes

 Official measurements, coat, and temperament

-• Compliance: All breeding stock must adhere to the strict champion rules set forth by the national kennel clubs and the FCI.
+- Compliance: All breeding and exhibition practices must strictly adhere to the champion rules established by the FCI to ensure the health and longevity of the breed.

 Breed Trivia